axelvaldez/radical-companies/_posts/missing chapters/2023-02-19-rcoins-again.markdown

  <p><span class="_paradigm">rCOIN</span>s, on the other hand, has a many-to-many legitimacy and its sovereignty comes from its transparent history.
 Legitimacy comes from the people who accept my <span class="_paradigm">rCOIN</span>s and sovereignity comes from its recorded history.</p>
  <p>As you probably figured by now, unlike dollars, euros, or yens, <span class="_paradigm">rCOIN</span>s are not anonymous.
 They bring along a transparent history and that makes them sovereign anywhere in the world.
 They are not backed up by a powerful nation, with more weapons that they know what to do with, but they are sovereign by the fact that their history contains everything, including all transactions and valuations that it has gone through since its origin.</p>

-<h1>Legitimacy, Sovereignty, and&hellip; <em>Crowdfunding</em>?</h1>
+<h1>Legitimacy</h1>
  <p>I wonder if it could be done with an Indiegogo-like model?</p>
  <p>For example, I am hungry and I want to purchase a cheeseburger.
 At first, people who know me and know what I am doing, trade their cheeseburger for <span class="_paradigm">rCOIN</span>s.
 Then, based on that, other people may trade their cheeseburgers for my <span class="_paradigm">rCOIN</span>s.
 They are co-investing in my company.</p>
- <p>My social circle and others accept my <span class="_paradigm">rCOIN</span>s at a discount.
+ <p>My social circle, and maybe others, accept my <span class="_paradigm">rCOIN</span>s at a discount.
 As my company gets close to delivering value, these <span class="_paradigm">rCOIN</span>s go up, too, towards 100%  of their value.
 The early believers, and subsequent supporters, gain.
-Instead of diluting the investors’ basket of <span class="_paradigm">rCOIN</span>s, it will increase its value.</p>
+Instead of diluting the investors&rsquo; basket of <span class="_paradigm">rCOIN</span>s, it will increase its value.
+My <span class="_paradigm">rCOIN</span>s increase their legitmacy.</p>

 <h1>Big Spender</h1>
- <p>But, wait, that’s the ideal case.
+ <p>But, wait, that&rsquo;s the ideal case.
 This could turn into a blank check for runaway personal consumption!
 Or, what if I spend it all on useless items at a cost to my social circle and everybody who trusted me?
 That may be so.
 Once.
 But in the future no one is going to trade with me.
 Perhaps, a few people will, but they will be more guarded.
 And if I keep doing it…</p>
  <p>BTW, this happens today.
 We used to put a lot of legal guardrails to make sure that people who are “<em>non qualified investors</em>” would even be allowed to become investors, but those guardrails are no longer.
 They were paternalistic and now we are supposed to act as adults.</p>
- <p>The problem is that, in spite of rumors to the contrary, today’s investments are not transparent.
+ <p>The problem is that, in spite of rumors to the contrary, today&rsquo;s investments are not transparent.
 This means that we are supposed to,</p>
   <ul>
    <li>Make investments</li>
    <li>Like blind adults<li>